 Of the 25 known vulnerabilities, seven were for Microsoft (Windows®; Windows Server®; Windows Exchange Server® products) and four were for Citrix® (Application Delivery Controller (ADC) and Gateway, SDWAN WAN-OP).
 Oracle, Atlassian, DrayTek, Adobe, F5, Zoo and Symantec products were also on the list — along with their fixes.

-The NSA noted the primary targets are remote access and external web services and suggested they “should be prioritized for immediate patching.”
+The NSA noted the primary targets are remote access and external web services.
+The agency suggested they “should be prioritized for immediate patching.”

 Putting a Cyber Mask on to Mitigate Risk

 At Calyptix we work with IT security providers who do their best to keep systems and products updated and patched.
 They implement new upgrade releases quickly.
-These cyber good guys also, as the NSA suggested in its advisory:
+These cyber good guys also heed NSA suggestions to:

 - Disable external management capabilities and set up an out-of-band management network